adiag321/SQL-Practice-Questions/SQL_Functions_Reference.md

 (SELECT customer_id FROM table_a EXCEPT SELECT customer_id FROM table_b)
 UNION ALL
 (SELECT customer_id FROM table_b EXCEPT SELECT customer_id FROM table_a);

+-- 6. UNION to normalize bidirectional pairs: Count unique conversations (WhatsApp - Exponent) File: Exponent/20__Unique Chat Conversations.md
+-- Trick: UNION both directions, then filter user1 < user2 to keep each pair only once WITH messages AS (
+    SELECT sender_id AS user1, receiver_id AS user2 FROM messenger_sends
+    UNION
+    SELECT receiver_id AS user1, sender_id AS user2 FROM messenger_sends
+)
+SELECT COUNT(*) AS unique_conversations
+FROM messages
+WHERE user1 < user2;
 ```
 </details>